 After a jury trial, on May 22, 2012, the jury was presented with evidence which showed that the Tile Council knew asbestos was dangerous and failed to warn.
 The evidence also showed that non-asbestos alternatives were available, however, the Tile Council did not rush these products to market for use.

-Mr. Saldibar was awarded in excess of Two Million Dollars against the Tile Council.
+Mr. Saldibar was awarded a mesothelioma settlement in excess of Two Million Dollars against the Tile Council.